wencharmwang/RSS3-Wiki/src/guide/README.md

 Feel free to submit yours in [Let me know!](https://github.com/NaturalSelectionLabs/RSS3/issues/21)

-- [Revery](https://revery.so/) [Revery-iOS](https://github.com/NaturalSelectionLabs/Revery-iOS): The first feed aggregator for RSS3.
+- [Revery](https://revery.so/) [Revery-iOS](https://github.com/NaturalSelectionLabs/Revery-iOS): The first Web3 native social media: track all your followings' cyber activities in one place.
-- [Web3Pass](https://rss3.bio/): Roses are red violet are blue pass3 will wait for the people who's Squared cool.
+- [Web3Pass](https://rss3.bio/): You had personal websites in Web1, Twitter and Instagram Pages in Web2, and now RSS3 Bio in Web3.
 - [Mask Network](https://mask.io/): The Portal to the New, Open Internet.
 - [ShowMe](https://showme.fan/): A simple way to connect creators and fans.
+- [inGroup](https://ingroup.chat/): The Decentralized Group Tool.
 - [hexo-deployer-rss3](https://github.com/NaturalSelectionLabs/hexo-deployer-rss3): RSS3 deployer plugin for Hexo.
 - [Re: ID](https://github.com/NaturalSelectionLabs/Re-ID): Browser extension for synchronizing social media with your own RSS3 file.
 - ...